Liability and Negligence: Understanding the Core Concepts

 Courts evaluate negligence based on what a “reasonable person” would have done in a similar situation.
 For example, would a reasonable person have mopped up a spill or placed warning signs?
 If the answer is yes, and you failed to do so, you’re likely to be found negligent.

-See also Product Liability Lawsuit Cases: Understanding the Basics and Navigating the Complexities
+See also Product Liability Lawsuit Settlements: Understanding the Process and Outcomes

 In some cases, laws also play a role in determining negligence.
 For example, traffic laws clearly define what is considered negligent behavior while driving.
 Running a red light or texting while driving is usually seen as negligent because you’re breaching the duty of care owed to other drivers.